 All claims must be supported by original independent documentary evidence, such as a medical certificate or official documents relating to your circumstances.
-You are able to submit a self-certification form (as documentary evidence) covering the first 5 working days after the relevant submission deadline (and the self-certification form must be submitted within these first 5 working days).
+You are able to submit a request via the above VRE workflow for self-certification for reasons of illness covering the first 5 working days after the relevant submission deadline (and the self-certification request must be submitted within these first 5 working days, stating the nature of the illness).
 Applications for a period longer than the first 5 working days after the relevant submission deadline must be submitted with independent documentary evidence.
 Documents in a foreign language should include a translation which, in the first instance, can be translated by the student, but an official translated version may also be required.